umyelab/LabGym/README.md

 <p>&nbsp;</p>

-## Workflow Step 2: identify and quantify behaviors
+## Usage Step 2: identify and quantify behaviors

 LabGym is equipped with four distinct modes of behavior identification to suit different scenarios.